marco262/my_wiki/data/dnd/subclass/path-of-the-beast.md

 _14th-level Path of the Beast feature_

 The beast within grows so powerful that you can spread its ferocity to your allies.
 When you enter your rage, you can choose a number of willing creatures you can see within 30 feet of you equal to your Constitution modifier (minimum of one creature).
-Until your rage ends, the chosen creatures gain the Reckless Attack feature and you have advantage on saving throws against being frightened.
+Until your rage ends, the chosen creatures gain the Reckless Attack feature and you have advantage on saving throws against being [[[general:conditions#frightened|frightened]]].
 You also gain 5 temporary hit points for each creature that accepts the benefit.

 You can use this feature a number of times equal to your Constitution modifier (a minimum of once).
 You regain all expended uses when you finish a long rest.